-The genuine type of the Bony system should not dance, make love, lie, steal, crawl through holes, counterfeit, play on musical instruments, paint, act, and write poetry . for it is not natural to him.
+The genuine type of the Bony system should not dance, make love, lie, of men that hate their profession or steal, crawl through holes, counterfeit, business, and would if they could explay on musical instruments, paint, change it for something more congenact, and write poetry · for it is not natural to him.

-A horse should not attempt to sneak and a fox should not attempt to walk uprightly.
+and a fox should not attempt to walk these uncongenial occupations : not uprightly.

 Let the member of the Bony system 'stick to his last."
-"Ne sutor ultra crepidam," as Apelles said to the impertinent shoemaker.
-I have learnt not to make love, twang the guitar, and dance.
+"Ne sutor ultra severing, patient, steadfast, and trustcrepidam," as Apelles said to the im- worthy.
+He is the mechanician, arpertinent shoemaker.
+I have learnt chitect, scientist, inventor, and worker not to make love, twang the guitar, and dance.
 Only pain teaches wisdom.